vsepohui/muicie_perl/README.md

 Code for Sound Processing for CPU on Perl:

-* Mixer.pl - Code for Mixers and CISCOs
+* Mixer_wo_firewall.pl - Code for Mixers and CISCOs
-* Mixes.pas - Code for Next-Generation of Chipses CISCOs
+* Mixer_wo_firewall.pas - Code for Next-Generation of Chipses CISCOs
-* Router.pl - Abstract Router code for 32-channels!
+* Router_wo_firewall.pl - Abstract Router code for 32-channels!
-* Router.pas - Abstract Router for Next-generation of Chips Rounters for 32-channels!
+* Router_wo_firewall.pas - Abstract Router for Next-generation of Chips Rounters for 32-channels!

-Old router code, without firewall calling:
+Future code for Sound Processing for CPU on Perl:

+* old/Mixer.pl
+* old/Mixer.pas
-* old/Router_wo_firewall.pl
+* old/Router.pl
-* old/Router_wo_firewall.pas
+* old/Router.pas

 Code for Cashdesks on Perl (for CPU) and Pascal (for Chips):